sageshoyu/sageshoyu.github.io/docs/colophon.md

 ---
 # Colophon

-Typically, in a colophon (usually printed media) you'd get a brief synopsis of the design of the artifact.
+Typically, in a colophon (usually appears in printed media) you'd get a brief synopsis of the design of the artifact.
 The purpose of this page is _slightly_ different (I'm not a typography history buff) -- it's to fill in any details about how to design a similar site that may be hard to get from reading the <a href="https://github.com/sageshoyu/sageshoyu.github.io">code</a> directly.

 The headings and menu text are set in <a href='https://www.ibm.com/plex/'>IBM Plex Sans</a>, which was designed by Mike Abbink in collaboration with Bold Monday.
 The body text is set in <a href="https://practicaltypography.com/charter.html">Bitstream Charter</a>, which was designed by Matthew Carter in 1987.